 What You Need To Know About Interstate Adoptions

 Adopting a child is an exciting time for you and your family.
-While most of family law involves contentious divorces and child custody battles, the attorneys at Smith, Lehberger & Bodie are passionate about bringing families together and ushering in a new chapter.
+While most of family law involves contentious divorces and child custody battles, the attorney at Law Office of Meghan A. Bodie is passionate about bringing families together and ushering in a new chapter.

 When you wish to adopt a child from another state, however, the process can be complicated for you to navigate alone.
 There are several parts of the process that are different when adopting a child from another state than when you adopt from within Tennessee.